 Widely known for its highly expensive value.
-Da Hong Pao is regard as one of the most expensive tea in the world and can sell for up to US$10 million per kilogram or US $35,436 per ounce.
-Grafting are taken from the original plants have been used to produce similar grades of tea from genetically identical plants.
+Da Hong Pao is regarded as one of the most expensive tea in the world and can sell for up to US$10 million per kilogram or US $35,436 per ounce.
+Grafting is taken from the original plants have been used to produce similar grades of tea from genetically identical plants.

 - Aids in weight loss

 - Detoxification, break down and thus reduce fats in our body

 - Lower blood pressure

 - Reduce bad cholesterol and triglycerides